vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![On the connection properties tab, the connect to database dropdown is set to SSISDB.](images/2018-06-25-19-33-38.png)

-8. Expand Integration Services Catalogs, right-click it and choose **Create Folder...**
+8. Expand Integration Services Catalogs, right-click SSISDB and choose **Create Folder...**

     ![In Object Explorer, create folder is circle in the sub-menu.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image66.png)